 In addition to the three Saturday sides the club runs Sunday and Mid week XI’s playing friendly fixtures.
 The Colts section itself consists of various age groups that participate in the local Ashford and District junior league.
 The Club benefits from a group of qualified and dedicated coaches that ensure the provision of weekly training sessions held at the ground.

 Tenterden is an important part of the Kent Youth Cricket, regularly hosting County and District age group fixtures and training sessions as well as the finals of several school competitions – both the Oliver and Miskin cups.
 In 2007 the club was rewarded “clubmark” status and then identified by the Kent and English cricket boards as a “focus club” for cricket and youth development in the region, an indication of its growing status.
 These prestigious accreditations require the fulfilling of specific criteria centring around providing well maintained and appropriate facilities, operating under an appropriate infrastructure and governance, providing a child friendly environment and developing partnerships with local clubs and schools.

-With the 2018 season fast approaching the Club is looking forward to playing its 3rd season in the Kent League Premier Division
+With the 2019 season fast approaching the Club is looking forward to a competitive and enjoyable season of cricket.